-'who', kothae 'where' etc., though typically appear to have Type 2 readings, can also receive a degree interpretation depending on the context.
+While English licenses only 'what' and 'how' in its wh-exclamatives, Bangla uses 'where', 'who', 'whom', 'how{manner}' apart from 'what' and 'how' in the same.
+The type 1 k-exclamatives are mostly uttered with ki 'what' and koto 'how', as in (15) where Rahul is more than 6 ft. tall and the speaker expresses surprise at his height.
+Other wh-words such as ki^{12} 'what', kake 'whom', ke 'who', kothae 'where' etc., though typically appear to have type 2 readings, can also receive a degree interpretation depending on the context.
 Follow (16) - it can be uttered in a non-degree context where the speaker is surprised at the event of Rahul visiting the Himalayan region (as the speaker is aware that Rahul has altitude sickness).
 It can also be uttered in a context in which the speaker can express surprise that Rahul visited a dangerous place.
-In the latter context, (16) receives a degree interpretation whereas, in the former one it only has a Type 2 or non-gradable reading.
-Albeit the typical Type 2 k-words can occur in degree contexts, it does not work contrariwise i.e., the Type 1 ki and koto in exclamatives behave only as a modifier and does not occur in non-degree situations.
+In the latter context, (16) receives a degree interpretation whereas, in the former one it has only a type 2 or non-gradable reading.
+Albeit the typical type 2 k-words can occur in degree contexts, it does not work contrariwise i.e., the type 1 ki and koto in exclamatives behave only as a modifier and does not occur in non-degree situations.

 (15) Rahul ki/koto lomba!
 (16) Rahul kothae gache!

 Rahul what/how v tall Rahul where went

 'How tall Rahul is!'
-'Where Rahul went!'
+"Where Rahul went!"